avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

         - In this case, every device has a local database that acts as the leader and there is an asynchronous multi-leader application process between replicas of your calendar on all the devices.
         - From an architectural point of view, this setup is essentially the same as multi-leader replication between datacenters, taken to the extreme: each device is a “datacenter,” and the network connection between them is extremely unreliable.
     - Realtime collaborative-editing.

+- **Handling Write Conflicts** - Multi-leader replication has a big disadvantage that writes conflicts can occur, which requires conflict resolution.
+If two users change the same record, the writes may be successfully applied to their local leader.
+However, when the writes are asynchronously replicated, a conflict will be detected.
+This does not happen in a single-leader database.
+- **Synchronous versus asynchronous conflict detection** - In theory, we could make conflict detection synchronous, meaning that we wait for the write to be replicated to all replicas before telling the user that the write was successful.
+Doing this will make one lose the main advantage of multi-leader replication though, which is allowing each replica to accept writes independently.
+Use single-leader replication if you want synchronous conflict detection.
+- **Conflict avoidance -** The simplest way of dealing with conflicts is to avoid them.
+For example, in an application where a user can edit their own data, you can ensure that requests from a particular user are always routed to the same datacenter and use the leader in that datacenter for reading and writing.
+- **Custom Conflict Resolution Logic -**
+    - The most appropriate conflict resolution method may depend on the application, and thus, multi-leader replication tools often let users write conflict resolution logic using application code.
+The code may be executed on read or on write:
+        - *On write:* When the database detects a conflict in the log of replicated changes, it calls the conflict handler.
+The handler typically runs in a background process and must execute quickly.
+It has no user interaction.
+        - *On Read:* Conflicting writes are stored.
+However, when the data is read, the multiple versions of the data are returned to the user, either for the user to resolve them or for automatic resolution.
+    - Automatic conflict resolution is a difficult problem, but there are some research ideas being used today:
+        - Conflict-free replicated datatypes (CRDTs) - Used in Riak 2.0
+        - Mergeable persistent data structure - Similar to Git.
+Tracks history explicitly
+        - Operational transformation: Algorithm behind Google Docs.